smartdevicelink/sdl_evolution/proposals/nnnn-additional-video-streaming-capabilities-validation.md

 }
 ```

-#### Validation of RPC OnAppCapabilityUpdated
+#### Validation of RPC `OnAppCapabilityUpdated`

-To prevent the app from sending bad capabilities to SDL Core the following validation rules should be enforced when receiving an OnAppCapabilityUpdated notification from a SDL connected App.
+To prevent the app from sending bad capabilities to SDL Core the following validation rules should be enforced when receiving an `OnAppCapabilityUpdated` notification from an SDL connected App.
 If any rule is violated by the application, Core will notify the HMI that the current selected resolution is the only resolution supported by the app, thus disabling resolution switching.

-- No duplicate capabilities should be included in the AdditionalStreamingCapability object.
+- No duplicate capabilities should be included in the `AdditionalStreamingCapability` object.
-- No root level capability should be included in the OnAppCapability notification.
+- No root level capability should be included in the `OnAppCapability` notification.
 All supported resolutions should be included in the parameter `additionalStreamingCapabilities`.
 - All capabilities included in this message should be a subset of the capabilities provided by the HMI.
-- Additional streaming capability objects should not contain the parameter `additionalStreamingCapabilities` (Prevent unnecessary recursion of capabilities).
+- Additional streaming capability objects should not contain the parameter `additionalStreamingCapabilities` (prevent unnecessary recursion of capabilities).

 ### HMI Integration Guidelines